As a freelancer, having a money-saving plan need not be a pipedream. Here are 6 ways to save money on a tight budget as a freelancer.

 If you don’t track your expenses then it can easily get out of hand and you won’t know what’s coming or going moneywise.
 As a freelancer, it’s essential to learn how to budget money on a low income.

-As a freelancer, you can choose an irregular income budget app or self-employed budget app to get budget suggestions based on income.
+As a freelancer, you can choose an irregular income budget app or a self-employed budget app to get budget suggestions based on income.

 You can also get some freelancer-specific or accountancy based programs or budget planner templates to help you achieve the same thing.